s-puget/CrewAI-LinkedIn-Content-Creator/README.md

-# AI-Powered LinkedIn Content Generator
+# CrewAI LinkedIn Content Generator

-This project automates the generation of engaging and relevant LinkedIn posts on trending AI and technology topics using CrewAI.
+This project automates the generation of engaging and relevant LinkedIn posts on trending AI and technology topics using **CrewAI**.

 ## Features
 - **Automated Research:** Fetches trending AI and tech topics from the web.